As a PPC manager, nothing feels better than an account running smoothly.

 This section is in direct correlation with point #1.

-The key is to set realistic expectations with each team.
-More importantly, communicate results, and often.
+The other key is to set realistic expectations with the sales team.
+More importantly, communicate results – and often.

-When was the last time your client audited their unqualified leads?
+When was the last time an audit was performed on unqualified leads?

 I recently went through this exercise with a client.
 We looked specifically at PPC leads because the team was told they were unqualified.